 So, how can you best help your baby develop pincer grasp and fine motor skills in general?
 Like most things developmental, specific skills build on one another in infancy and childhood.
 We want to promote baby's skills early on and foster fine motor development so that baby is ready for eating all shapes of food, coloring, and eventually writing later in life.

 No matter the age of your baby, you can do simple activities that help her eventually develop pincer grasp and more mature hand movement.
 Here are some developmental expectations and ways to help your baby with fine motor development, starting at birth.
+You're probably doing a lot of this already - we just wanted to offer specific techniques Judy recommends to her clients.
 Remember, all babies develop a little differently, so contact your pediatrician if you're concerned about your baby's progress.

 The 7.5-month-old below is practicing his emerging pincer grasp with great attention.
 Even though he won't refine it for a few months, he's trying to slide his fingers together.
 Offering some smaller foods with larger pieces helps challenge your baby for the next developmental step.